Heck-R/HeckR_Hotkey/README.md

 - **soundBeep**: A 1 second beep sound to wake up speakers
 - **setWindowOnTop**: Enable/disable having the active window always on top of everything
-- **setKeyPressCapturing**: After triggring, press any key / mouse button for having it held down.
+- **holdKeyDown**: After triggring, press any key / mouse button for having it held down.
 To release a held down key, just press and release it.
 Multiple things can be held down at the same time

 # Notes